Categories

 Every day this winter I’ve eyed my citron melons in the entry hall, admiring their summery beauty and wondering how long they would keep.
 Some people say they store well for a whole year, but I’m guessing that’s true only … Continue reading

-Tagged citron melon, compote, fruit, jam melon, melon pie, pie melon
+Tagged citron melon, compote, fruit, jam melon, melon pie, pie melon, recipe

 Quince Jelly Candy